tabokie/tabokie.github.io/index.md

 I code for a living, specialized in System and Graphics, currently employed at [PingCAP](https://pingcap.com).

-I'm a life-time learner.
+I'm a lifetime learner.
 This site exists to accompany me through this long journey.

+I might use different languages for writing, please feel free to contact me for possible full-text translation.

 <br />